inclement/vivarium/README.md

   <img src="media/layout_split_dist_illustrations.png" alt="Illustrated Vivarium layouts with different fill fraction">
 </p>

-Layouts also have an integer main panel "count", adjustable at runtim via hotkeys, which controls how many windows are stacked in the main panel.
+Layouts also have an integer main panel "count", adjustable at runtime via hotkeys, which controls how many windows are stacked in the main panel.
 It can be zero so that all windows occupy the secondary space:

 <p align="center">
   <img src="media/layout_counter_illustrations.png" alt="Illustrated Vivarium layouts with different main panel counts">
 </p>

-Layouts also let you configure options such as gap distance between windows, window border display, and whether the layout leaves space for the desktop bar or ignores its normally-excluded region.
+Other per-layout options include whether window borders are displayed, and whether the layout leaves space for programs like the desktop bar or draws windows over their normally-excluded region.

 ## Build instructions